Antique Jewelers Work Bench or Cabinet

-From a jewelry artisan’s workplace to a treasured furniture piece from years past, an antique jewelers work bench, or cabinet, is highly desired by antique collectors and bench jewelers of today.
+From a jewelry artisan's workplace to a treasured furniture piece from years past, an antique jeweler's work bench, or cabinet, is highly desired by both antique collectors and bench jewelers today.
+Crafted to last for many years, these benches can make for both a decorative piece and functional tool in the modern home.
+Add a hint of an antique aesthetic to your contemporary abode with these antique jeweler's benches.

 The Jeweler’s Work Bench

 These master craftsmen honed their fine skills during years of apprenticeship at the side of a master jeweler that taught them the delicate art of jewelry making.
-For example, Ricky C. Tanno a jeweler in Cleveland, Ohio began his career in 1914 sweeping the floor of a jewelry business.
+For example, Ricky C. Tanno, a jeweler in Cleveland, Ohio, began his career in 1914 sweeping the floor of a jewelry business.
 There he learned his craft and opened his own store, which is now run by his sons, in 1929.
-A picture of Mr. Tanno working at his workbench in 1940 shows the machinery surrounding the antique workbench that are needed for jewelry making.
-To view a larger version of the picture, scroll to the bottom of the page and click on the last picture on the right.
+The labor that put into his work illustrates how necessary these workbenches were to the artistic craft.

 • Jewelry fabrication